IBM/example-bank/mesh-pattern.md

 #### Ingress gateway

-The istio ingressgateway is needed to pass traffic into the service mesh.
+The Istio ingressgateway is needed to pass traffic into the service mesh.

 Excerpt from `bank-istio-gw.yaml`:
 ```
 apiVersion: networking.istio.io/v1alpha3
-kind: Gatewayn
+kind: Gateway
 metadata:
   name: simulator-gateway
 spec: